SoftLivingMatter/snakemake-cellprofiler/README.md

 fail, you can increase the runtime or memory and restart.
 As long as the batch size isn't changed, no files will be recreated.
 It's a good idea to run in a tmux session!

+## Additional details
+The workflow uses fairly basic snakemake features, with the most complex logic being in parsing the config and updating parameters in a cascading style.
+Image batches are dynamically created based on the maximum image size.
+Briefly, images are sorted by size and added to a list of batches.
+If adding an image to the batch would cause it to be larger than the maximum, the image is added to the next batch.
+Snakemake rules are dynamically created with specified resources, pipelines, and a name composed from the pipeline and image set names.

+The workflow has only been tested on linux systems with a slurm resource manager.

+While feature complete, the code is under development and requests for new features will be considered.
+Contributions are also welcome.